everscale-actions/tonos-se/README.md

 tonos-se restart
 ```

 Here is a real case when you might need to set custom ports.
-I have already run applications that are listening tonos-se’s default ports(8080, 4000, 40301, 3000, 8529).
+I have already run applications that are listening _tonos-se_’s default ports(8080, 4000, 40301, 3000, 8529).
 So I expected to get a warning at while start and a proposal to set others.
 And finally I want a run tests from https://github.com/tonlabs/ton-client-js

 ![render1616491093620](https://user-images.githubusercontent.com/54890287/112123185-149a9480-8bd2-11eb-8dd5-675cb7dd77dc.gif)